 Prior to your presentation, check to ensure you are using 4:3 slide formats.
 The projectors are formatted for 4:3 slides.
 If you use 16:9 formats, the slides will not look as good in the room or online.

 Use the provided house microphone or and/or a wireless lapel microphone.

 Repeat audience questions prior to answering.
-This ensures that we capture both the question and answer.

 Making Your Presentation Accessible

 Every presentation should be designed and conducted with the full participation of all APA members and student affiliates in mind.
 All presenters should review APA's Guidelines for APA Conference Speakers to make all programming accessible to their respective audiences.

 If you require a ramp/lift to a stage/riser at your presentation, please send an email with session details to the APA Convention Office by June 15, 2014.

 If your paper has been scheduled in a poster session during convention, you may want to consult APA's Instructions for Poster Presentations (PDF, 517KB) for requirements and helpful guidelines.

 Media coverage of the convention depends upon the availability of papers!
 We will be accepting papers by email, on a flash drive, or on a disc!